 To be eligible for this fund:

 - You must have been employed for at least 6 months before the day of the leave.

 - Parents that have been working in other EEA countries shall be eligible if the parent has been employed in Iceland for at least one month during the last 6 months prior to the first day of leave.

 - For new residents in Iceland a main condition for eligibility is that the parents have lived legally in Iceland for at least 12 months prior to the birth.

 - Only those parents that have custody or joint custody areeligible for benefits.
 Non-custodial parents may receivethe right to leave providing the custodial parent has agreed that the non-custodial parent is to have access to the child during the period of leave.

 - The right to leave expires when the child is 18 months of age.

 - You must notify your employer as soon as possible and fill out an application from the the Social Security Institute.

-Parents that are unemployed or are full-time students each have the independent right to a maternity/paternity grant for up to 3 months in connection with the birth of their child.
-This grant is not transferable.
+Parents that are unemployed or are full-time students each have the independent right to a parental grant for up to 6 months in connection with the birth of their child, adoption or permanent foster care.
+This grant is not transferable in its entirety but 6 weeks can be transferred from one parent to the other.
 Payments for the previous month are paid out on the 1st working day of each month.
-In addition to this grant parents have the joint right to a grant for 3 additional months, which may be exercised by one parent or divided between them.

 During parental leave the employee will not loose any earned employee rights or privileges.
 Upon returning to work the employee should enter into the same or a comparable position.
 It is not legal to terminate an employee that is on parental leave.